ionos-cloud/ionosctl/docs/subcommands/pg-cluster-create.md

   -o, --output string             Desired output format [text|json] (default "text") -P, --password string           Password for the initial postgres user (required) -q, --quiet                     Quiet output
       --ram string                The amount of memory per instance.
-Size must be specified in multiples of 256.
+Size must be specified in multiples of 1024.
 Minimum: 2048.
 The default unit is MB. e.g. --ram 2048 or --ram 2048MB (default "3GB")
   -R, --recovery-time string      If this value is supplied as ISO 8601 timestamp, the backup will be replayed up until the given timestamp.
 If empty, the backup will be applied completely
       --storage-size string       The amount of storage per instance.
 The default unit is MB. e.g.: --size 20480 or --size 20480MB or --size 20GB (default "20GB")
-      --storage-type string       The storage type used in your cluster (default "HDD") -S, --sync string               Represents different modes of replication (default "ASYNCHRONOUS") -t, --timeout int               Timeout option for Cluster to be in AVAILABLE state[seconds] (default 1200) -U, --username string           Username for the initial postgres user.
+      --storage-type string       The storage type used in your cluster (default "HDD") -S, --sync string               Represents different modes of replication (default "ASYNCHRONOUS") -t, --timeout int               Timeout option for Cluster to be in AVAILABLE state [seconds] (default 1200) -U, --username string           Username for the initial postgres user.
 Some system usernames are restricted (e.g. postgres, admin, standby) (required) (default "db-admin")
   -v, --verbose                   Print step-by-step process when running command -V, --version string            The PostgreSQL version of your Cluster (default "13")